Sociology, Human Services, and Crime Studies Department Internships

 Internship Coordinators:

-Once you have received your PELS internship application and syllabus from Michele, you are ready to apply for credit using the Handshake system through the Career Development Center.
+Once you have submitted your PELS internship application and received a syllabus from the internship coordinator, you are ready to apply for credit using the Handshake system through the Career Planning and Networking Center.
 The Handshake system is used to process approvals and signatures digitally.
 Once all approvals are processed, your internship will be ready and appear on your schedule.
 It is not ready if you do not see it on your schedule.

 The signature approval process in Handshake includes the following: